-The \$7.8 million (12%) decrease in net sales of irons to \$57.4 million for the quarter ended March 31, 2010 was primarily attributable to decreases in both sales volume and average selling prices.
-The decrease in sales volume was primarily attributable to fewer iron models launched in the first quarter of 2010 compared to the same period in the prior year.
-The decrease in average selling prices was largely due to a shift in product mix as a result of the launch of lower priced Diablo Edge irons in the first quarter of 2010 compared to the higher priced X-22 and X Forged irons launched in the first quarter of 2009.
-In addition, average selling prices were negatively affected by price reductions taken on second year irons products and by increased sales of value priced irons launched in the first quarter of 2010.
+The \$0.7 million (1%) decrease in net sales of irons to \$71.5 million for the quarter ended June 30, 2010 was primarily attributable to a decrease in sales volume partially offset by an increase in average selling prices.
+The decrease in sales volume was primarily attributable to the later timing of iron models launched in the second quarter of 2010 compared to the same period in the prior year as well as a decrease in sales volume of the Company's value priced irons.
+The Company launched its X-24 irons in May of 2010 and therefore did not benefit from a full quarter's worth of sales compared to three months of sales of the X-22 irons in the second quarter of 2009.
+The increase in average selling prices was largely due to the favorable consumer acceptance of the 2010 X Series Jaws wedges.
+This increase in wedge average selling prices was almost entirely offset by a decline in irons average selling prices due to an unfavorable shift in product mix as a result of the launch of lower priced Diablo Edge and X-24 Hot irons in 2010 compared to the higher priced X-22 and X Forged irons launched in 2009.
+In addition, average selling prices were negatively affected by price reductions taken on second year irons products.

-The \$10.5 million (38%) increase in net sales of putters to \$38.2 million for the quarter ended March 31, 2010 was primarily attributable to increases in both sales volume and average selling prices.
-The increase in sales volume was primarily due to an increase in putter models offered in the first quarter of 2010 compared to the first quarter of 2009.
+The \$7.1 million (27%) increase in net sales of putters to \$33.5 million for the quarter ended June 30, 2010 was primarily attributable to increases in both sales volume and average selling prices.
+The increase in sales volume was primarily due to an increase in putter models offered in the second quarter of 2010 compared to the second quarter of 2009.
 The increase in average selling prices was attributable to sales of the new White Ice series of putters introduced in 2010, which outpaced the decline in sales of the older White Hot XG series of putters.
-In addition, average selling prices were favorably affected by the current year launch of the premium Black Series is line of putters as well as the current year launch of the Backstryke putter models, which were introduced at a higher price compared to the models launched in the first quarter of 2009.
+In addition, average selling prices were favorably impacted by the current year launch of the premium Black Series iX line of putters and Backstryke putter models, which were introduced at a higher price compared to the models launched in 2009.

-The \$9.9 million (19%) increase in net sales of accessories and other products to \$61.7 million for the quarter ended March 31, 2010 was primarily attributable to increased sales of packaged sets, which include the current year launch of the women's Solaire line of golf clubs.
-In addition, net sales for the first quarter of 2010 include increased revenues recognized from the sale of golf apparel under the new distribution agreement with Perry Ellis International compared to licensing revenues recognized in the first quarter of 2009 under the former agreement with Ashworth, Inc. Also contributing to the increase in net sales were increases in sales of golf gloves as well as the new uPro Go on-course global positioning device range finders.
+The \$7.9 million (11%) increase in net sales of accessories and other products to \$77.3 million for the quarter ended June 30, 2010 was primarily attributable to (i) increased sales of packaged sets, which include the current year launch of the women's Solaire line of golf clubs; (ii) increased sales of golf apparel under the Company's new distribution agreement with Perry Ellis International compared to licensing revenues recognized in the second quarter of 2009 under the former agreement with its prior licensee; and (iii) increased sales of golf bags.